Posted by: Jozefina Ndoci | Date: 1 February 2017

 An easement ‘benefiting the land’ means that the easement area is located on someone else’s property and your property gets the benefit of that easement.

-Here there are two lots.
+For example, Here there are two lots.
 There is an easement area over Lot B. Say the easement was for access.

 In this example, the easement would burden Lot B for Lot A’s benefit.
 The practical implication is that the owner of Lot A can pass over the easement area located on Lot B.